brianmapes/EvolutionaryConvection/README.md

 # EvolutionaryConvection
-Notebooks for evolutionary theory (with pattern information measures) of mesoscales in atmospheric convective cloud fields
+Notebooks for evolutionary theory (with pattern information measures) of mesoscales in atmospheric convective cloud fields.
+These codes are behind the manuscript by Brian Mapes, to be submitted.

-Companion notebooks (supplement) to [Mapes 2024 article](): Evolutionary theory of convective organization
+Companion notebooks (supplement) to [Brian Mapes 2024 article, *Evolutionary theory of convective organization*]().